mtnolan/connect-integration-datastreaming/README.md

 For details and launch information, see the [data sheet](https://fwd.aws/KWN3A).

 To post feedback, submit feature ideas, or report bugs, use the **Issues** section of this GitHub repo.

+## Perficient Notes
+Requires setup of a VPC with private and public subnets.
+Redshift should be hosted in the public subnet and Lambda functions will be hosted in the private subnet.
+The Private subnets route table should have a path to 0.0.0.0/0 to a NAT Gateway hosted in the public subnet.